The Man Behind the Curtain (restaurant): Menu

+Closure

+In October 2023, O'Hare closed The Man Behind the Curtain, and opened a new restaurant called Psycho Sandbar in early 2024.

 Reception

 Writing in The Guardian in 2015, Marina O'Loughlin said "there are items that jar" but "if a chef can put a silky foam of potato laced with puffed wild rice on top of an elaborate chocolate dessert and have you laughing out loud as you fight over it (turns out it’s scented like a salt and vinegar crisp), he’s doing something very right."
 In a review for Great British Chefs, Gemma Harrison wrote, "it blew my mind – and I can’t wait to go back and have it blown all over again."
 Time Out rated the restaurant 4 stars out of 5 in 2016 and said, although not cheap, "a destination restaurant that’s truly worth a visit."

 The restaurant was awarded a Michelin Star after just over one year of opening, and awarded three AA Rosettes in September 2016.